Weight Loss Surgery may be covered by your

 At some point, after you have spent a considerable amount of time exploring the option of weight loss surgery, you will need to determine how to pay for the surgical procedure.
 Insurance coverage is one of the biggest concerns among bariatric patients.
 The fact that your primary care doctor and or surgeon feels surgery is medically necessary and that you meet the surgical eligibility criteria does not automatically mean that your insurance company will pay for surgery.
 The surgical coverage benefit is primarily determined by the policy holder’s employer, not the insurance company.

 With insurance benefits for weight loss surgery, the criteria can vary between individual insurances.
-If your insurance does have benefits for weight loss surgery, Northwest Weight Loss Surgery is here to help you navigate through your insurance requirements.
+If your insurance does have benefits for weight loss surgery, Northwest Weight & Wellness Center is here to help you navigate through your insurance requirements.
 If your weight loss surgery is denied, we will work with you to appeal the decision in the attempt to get it overturned.

 Some insurance companies have exclusion clauses for the treatment of obesity; meaning they will not cover the procedure no matter what the circumstance.